-We ordered the basics: soup, fried rice and seafood chow mein.
+We ordered the basics: soup, fried rice, and seafood chow mein.
 Sound a little bit unimaginative but Chinese food lovers know that some restaurants cannot even get right these items.
 I tend to avoid the fried rice because I find it bland in most places.

 But there are good news about Kim Chuy.
-The broth was rich, the rice was flavorful (full of pork bites, very similar to the rice I use to eat in Puerto Rico) and the noodles had a wok infused flavor that is hard to beat.
+The broth was rich, the rice was flavorful (full of pork bites, very similar to the rice I use to eat in Puerto Rico) and the noodles had a wok-infused flavor that is hard to beat.
 I can see myself visiting this restaurant many, many times.

-One of the best places to get pho, spring rolls, bun and iced coffee is Gigo’s Café and Deli.
+One of the best places to get pho, spring rolls, bun, and iced coffee is Gigo’s Café and Deli.

 Street/ Fast Food

-In there, fruit in pieces (rambutan, strawberries, jackfruit, coconut, mangoes, etc), eggrolls, spring rolls, shrimp toast, fresh sugar cane juice and more are sold.
+In there, fruit in pieces (rambutan, strawberries, jackfruit, coconut, mangoes, etc), eggrolls, spring rolls, shrimp toast, fresh sugar cane juice, and more are sold.
 You probably are not going to notice the name of the place but you would recognize it because of the long lines.

 Coffee / Tea / Snacks

-Broadway Street is full of small cafes and stores selling Vietnamese style iced coffee, Thai tea, boba drinks, smoothies, fresh juice and other popular drinks.
+Broadway Street is full of small cafes and stores selling Vietnamese-style iced coffee, Thai tea, boba drinks, smoothies, fresh juice, and other popular drinks.
 Consider yourself warned.
 You are going to feel the urge to get a drink when seeing all the people walking around with tall glasses.

 Bakeries in Chinatown offer a lot of choices.
-You can choose from buns filled with sweet pork, chicken curry, red bean paste, taro or coconut.
+You can choose from buns filled with sweet pork, chicken curry, red bean paste, taro, or coconut.
 Also, there a lot of French or Viennese pastries to choose from.
 Remember a lot of the baked goods in these bakeries are already packed to go (just in case you are stuffed).
 Some places to try include:

-- The Wonder Food Bakery
+- The Wonder Bakery

 - Phoenix Bakery

-- Chinatown Bakery
+- Kim Hung Bakery

-Broadway Street is lined with many stores selling souvenirs, toys, luggage, clothes, accessories and everything you can imagine.
+Broadway Street is lined with many stores selling souvenirs, toys, luggage, clothes, accessories, and everything you can imagine.

-If you are looking to avoid the Fashion District (also known as ‘The Alleys’), covered markets such as Saigon Plaza, Chinatown Plaza and Dynasty Shopping Center offer kind of the same variety of products in a less hectic (and maybe cheaper) environment.
-Buying souvenirs (t-shirts, hoodies, jackets) is more cost effective here than in places like Hollywood, Santa Monica or Venice Beach.
+If you are looking to avoid the Fashion District (also known as ‘The Alleys’), covered markets such as Saigon Plaza, Chinatown Plaza, and Dynasty Shopping Center offer kind of the same variety of products in a less hectic (and maybe cheaper) environment.
+Buying souvenirs (t-shirts, hoodies, jackets) is more cost-effective here than in places like Hollywood, Santa Monica, or Venice Beach.

-Far East Center and Wing Hop Fung Ginseng & China Products offer a huge variety of oriental products (dried fruits, nuts, tea, spices, dried mushrooms, herbal remedies and more).
+Far East Center and Wing Hop Fung Ginseng & China Products offer a huge variety of products (dried fruits, nuts, tea, spices, dried mushrooms, herbal remedies, and more).
 Even if you are not thinking about buying anything, it is interesting to take a look around and see what you can discover.

 Fresh Poultry and Game Meat